Human trafficking in Bahrain: Prosecution (2010)

-Protection
+Protection (2010)

 The Government of Bahrain made no discernible progress in improving protective services available to trafficking victims over the last year.
 The government continued to lack a formal procedure to identify victims among vulnerable groups, such as migrant domestic workers who have left their employers or women arrested for prostitution.
 As a result, potential trafficking victims may have been charged with employment or immigration violations, detained, and deported without adequate protection.
 Most migrant workers who were able to flee their abusive employers were frequently charged as “runaways,” sentenced to two weeks’ detention, and deported.
 The government does not ensure that victims receive access to essential protective services, except for the very small number referred to the government's primary shelter.

 The 120-bed government-funded, NGO-run Dar Al Aman shelter provided shelter to a small number of trafficking victims.
 The majority of victims continued to seek shelter at their embassies or at the Migrant Workers Protection Society's shelter.
 The Dar Al Aman shelter does not advertise that it accepts trafficking victims, and many police officers were unfamiliar with procedures for referring victims of labor abuse and human trafficking.
 An international NGO reported that the shelter restricted residents’ freedom of movement, was not staffed with qualified personnel, and did not provide long-term shelter or housing benefits to victims.

 There is a restrictive intake process for non-Bahraini victims; however, in January 2010, the government's inter-ministerial anti-trafficking committee indicated that it instructed police and prosecutors to refer any abused female worker to the shelter, regardless of signs of abuse.
 There are no shelters for male trafficking victims or abused or runaway workers.

 The three trafficking victims who the government identified during the reporting period were referred to the Dar Al Aman shelter and received legal, medical, and psychological services.
 The government of Bahrain encouraged victims to participate in the investigation and prosecution of traffickers.
 However, discouraged workers typically did not file court cases against employers due to fear or ignorance of the law, distrust of the legal system, inability to afford legal representation, lack of interpretation/translation, fear of losing residency permits during legal proceedings, and to avoid additional maltreatment at the hands of the employer.
 The government does not provide legal alternatives for the removal of foreign victims to countries where they face retribution or hardship.
 The Ministry of Interior established a toll-free hotline in January 2010 for trafficking victims, although NGOs report that news of the hotline has not been widely disseminated.